-- Our executives' total compensation opportunity is primarily based on performance, awarded through our annual and long-term incentive compensation programs. - No guarantees of minimum cash incentive payments. - Our Chief Executive Officer receives 60% of total compensation in the form of long-term equity incentives.
-Other named executive officers receive approximately half of total compensation in the form of long-term equity incentives. - No dividends are paid on unvested stock awards unless and until the awards actually vest. - Double-trigger for any change in control payments under severance agreements. - Named executive officers are required to accumulate and hold a meaningful amount of stock. - No perquisites to named executive officers that are not otherwise provided to all employees, except for Mr. Brugger in his capacity as a member of our Board of Directors and a deferred compensation plan, in which executive officers and certain senior-level employees may defer earned compensation.
-There is no Company match in effect under the deferred compensation plan. - Our Compensation Committee retains and meets regularly with an independent compensation consultant to advise on executive and director compensation. - Our Compensation Committee regularly reviews the Company's incentive compensation plans to ensure they are designed to create and maintain stockholder value and do not encourage excessive risk. - Clawback policy in effect to recover amounts inappropriately paid in the event of a restatement of our financial statements. - · Anti-hedging policies in effect to prohibit short sales and the purchase or sale of puts, calls or other derivative securities of the Company. - Prohibition of pledging of Company securities unless our Compensation Committee gives prior approval.
+- Our executives' total compensation opportunity is primarily based on performance, awarded through our annual and long-term incentive compensation programs. - No guarantees of minimum cash incentive payments are provided. - Our Chief Executive Officer receives approximately 60% and other named executive officers receive approximately half of total compensation in the form of long-term equity incentives. - One half of the long-term equity incentives are performance-based. - No dividends are paid on unvested stock awards unless and until the awards actually vest. - Any change in control payments under severance agreements are subject to a "double-trigger." - Named executive officers are required to accumulate and hold a meaningful amount of stock. - No perquisites are provided to named executive officers that are not otherwise provided to all employees, except for Mr. Brugger in his capacity as a member of our Board of Directors and as a participant in our deferred compensation plan, in which executive officers and certain seniorlevel employees may defer earned compensation.
+There is no Company match in effect under our deferred compensation plan. - Our Compensation Committee retains and meets regularly with an independent compensation consultant who advises on executive and director compensation. - Our Compensation Committee regularly reviews the Company's incentive compensation plans to ensure they are designed to create and maintain stockholder value and do not encourage excessive risk. - Clawback policy is in effect to recover amounts inappropriately paid in the event of a restatement of our financial statements. - Anti-hedging policy is in effect to prohibit short sales and the purchase or sale of puts, calls or other derivative securities of the Company. - Pledging of Company securities is prohibited unless our Compensation Committee gives prior approval.

-· Our programs are designed to be financially efficient from tax, accounting, cash flow and share dilution perspectives.
+Our programs are designed to be financially efficient from tax, accounting, cash flow and share dilution perspectives.